 Piazza del Duomo also is the setting for the Spoleto Festival, the festival of the two worlds held each year from June through mid-July.
 Festival dei 2 Mondi, is an international festival of music, theater, and dance.

-Don Matteo, a popular television “soap” in Italy is filmed in Spoleto!
+Fun Fact: Television Entertainment… Don Matteo, a popular television “soap” in Italy is filmed in Spoleto!
 I found this out when reading an article in Italy Magazine.

 It is filmed here because Spoleto is considered the purest of all the Italian cities.
 Spoleto is welcoming to tourists but has been said to be self-sufficient and not spoiled by tourism.

-Spoleto in Umbria is an easy reach by train or car.
+Spoleto in Umbria is easy to reach by train or car.
 Although, doesn’t a drive through the Umbrian countryside sounds like an exciting trip?
 It is simply stunning.
 It’s about 1.5 hours from Rome and about 2.5 from Florence.
 Most of all, this providence of Perugia is an amazing part of Umbria and should be on your Bucket List.